national emblem of india

 Role in Government and Official Use

-The emblem of India, which shows the Ashoka Chakra, has an important role in how the government works and in official papers.
-You can see it in government buildings, currency notes, it’s often on official documents.
-Usage of the emblem is regulated and restricted under the State Emblem of India (Prohibition of Improper Use) Act, 2005, under which no individual or private organisation is permitted to use the emblem for official correspondence.
-This is because it’s a big symbol of India’s power and control.
+The emblem of India, which shows the Ashoka Chakra, is vital to government work and official papers.
+It can be seen in government buildings and currency notes, often on official documents.
+However, the emblem’s use is regulated and restricted under the State Emblem of India (Prohibition of Improper Use) Act, 2005, under which no individual or private organization can use it for official correspondence.
+This is because it’s a prominent symbol of India’s power and control.

 It also reminds everyone that India follows rules and democracy.
-On official papers, it’s a way of saying that this is important and real.
+It’s a way to say this is important and real on official papers.
 The national emblem is like a flag for the Indian government.
-It shows that they are in charge, follow certain values, and are here to make things fair and united.
+It shows that they are in charge, follow specific values, and are here to make things fair and united.

 National emblem of India in the new Parliament building